This American Life is pleased to offer two six-month production fellowships per year, one beginning in January and the

-The fellow will be provided a monthly wage of $3,750, before taxes for the duration of the fellowship.
+The fellow will be provided a monthly wage of $3,750, before taxes for the duration of the production fellowship.
 We are committed to providing payment in part because the work hours are long.
 We feed the show on Friday nights at 8 p.m.
 Eastern time, so as we get closer to the end of the week, the hours become longer.
 The typical work week varies between 50-60 hours.
 As a result, we feel strongly that this be our fellow's sole commitment during these months, i.e. no other jobs or classes.
 Also important to note: we do not offer college credit and cannot accept college students.
 We have no other internship or fellowship programs, so if you're in school you'll have to wait to apply until you're done.
 Also, we cannot accept international applicants who are not residents of the US.

-To apply for the fellowship program, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program and letting us know something about yourself and why you'd like to work in public radio.
+To apply for the production fellowship, send a cover letter of no more than 500 words explaining why you should be selected to take part in the program and letting us know something about yourself and why you'd like to work in public radio.
 You should include a resume and the names, phone numbers and email addresses of two references we may contact.
 We ask that you also answer the questions below.
 You can be brief with your responses—the point of the exercise is both to get an idea of the kind of thinking and work that go into the fellowship while also allowing us to get to know you a little better.

 Briefly describe any previous radio and/or documentary journalism experiences.

 What is your familiarity with Macintosh computers, recording equipment and digital editing?
 Have you worked with Pro Tools?
 If not, have you worked with other digital editing programs?
 Have you ever transcribed tape?